 In-Situ Verification Procedure

-The Sage Prime meter has continuous diagnostics.
+The Sage Prime and Paramount meter have continuous diagnostics.
 The raw calibration milliwatts (mW) always appears on the upper left-hand corner of the meter’s display, and this permits the user to conduct an “in-situ” calibration veriﬁcation.
-At any time, the user may compare this reading at a “no ﬂow” condition to the original reported “zero ﬂow” value noted on the last few lines of your meter’s Certiﬁcate of Conformance or the ﬂow meter’s data tag.
+At any time, the user may compare this reading at a “no ﬂow” condition to the original “zero ﬂow” value noted on the last few lines of your meter’s Certiﬁcate of Conformance or the ﬂow meter’s data tag.
 This comparison not only checks the sensor performance and the “live zero” calibration point, but it also veriﬁes the sensor is clean.
 The procedure essentially provides a means to validate that the meter is operating correctly, veriﬁes there is no shift or drift, and may eliminate the necessity for yearly factory calibrations.
 This easy ﬁeld diagnostic procedure also veriﬁes that the sensor is free from contamination, even without inspection.

 Here are the simple steps: